Nonthermal acceleration radiation of atoms near a black hole in presence of dark energy: Dark Energy Effects on Radiation Spectrum

+where the modulus justifies to invert the order of integration limits.
 A general analytical solution to the above integral is challenging, henceforth one can resort to numerical computation.
 The probability distribution plots are given in Fig. \ref{prob}, followed by the discussion in next section.